jillshem/ShemOS/ShemOS.md

 It is designed for humans who process at depth: people whose cognition doesn't fit the default model, who run parallel threads, who hold contradictions without needing to resolve them, and who find that most AI tools were built for someone else.

 It works without the user in the room.
 That's the point.

+**A note on use:** ShemOS is a human self-authorship tool.
+Every field is filled from your own truth — your values, your patterns, your register.
+It is not a persona generator.
+If you are not a human filling this out about yourself, this framework is not for you.
+The licence reflects that directly.

 *A note on the name: ShemOS borrows the OS metaphor deliberately.
 It is not a technical operating system.
 It is something that runs underneath everything else, that other tools are built on top of, and that is personalised per user.
 The metaphor is the argument.*